juliangruber/review/README.md

 ## Installation

-You need to have phantomjs installed, get it via
+You need to have phantomjs (>=1.7 if you want to use cookies) installed, get it via

 ```bash
 $ brew install phantomjs